VioletFigueroa/Premium-House-Lights/README.md

 ## Lessons Learned

 - Critical business data may be compromised quickly without basic segmentation and privilege limitations.
-- Simple controls—Web Application Firewall (WAF), multi-factor authentication (MFA), segmented networks—could stop or contain such breaches.
+- Simple controls such as Web Application Firewall (WAF), multi-factor authentication (MFA) or segmented networks could have stoped or contained such breaches.
 - Clear communication of risk accelerates leadership buy-in for security investments.

 ***